TAGC-NetworkBiology/OBRWR/README.md

         - It automatically mounts obrwr as a python package

-  - The name of the container --name
+  - The name of the container --name docker_name

 It then waits a bit (sleep 1s).